 M. If a significant change occurs in the client's circumstances, (see Subsection F of 8.15.2.13 NMAC) the child care placement agreement may be modified and the rate of payment is adjusted.
-The department monitors attendance and reviews the placement at the end of the certification period when the child is re-certified.
+The department

-- N. The department may conduct provider, parent, or legal guardian, audits to assess that the approved service units are consistent with usage.
+N. The department may conduct provider, parent, or legal guardian, audits to assess that the approved service units are consistent with usage.
 Providers found to be defrauding the department are sanctioned.
-Providers must provide all relevant information requested by the department during an audit. - O. Payments are made to the provider for the period covered in the child care placement agreement or based on the availability of funds.
+Providers must provide all relevant information requested by the department during an audit.

+O. Payments are made to the provider for the period covered in the child care placement agreement or based on the availability of funds.